-Ipswich may only be 30 minutes' drive from the Brisbane CBD, but it successfully blends the best of city and country life.
-You'll also discover a proud pioneering and military history.
-Here's a checklist of ten amazing things to do.
+Ipswich may only be 30 minutes' drive from the Brisbane CBD, but it blends the best of city and country life.
+Enjoy the hospitality and delve into the fascinating history of rail and military aviation in Australia.
+Here's a checklist of ten top things to do.

 As the thundering roar of another fighter jet passing high overhead fills the air, my affable guide turns to me and quips: ‘Just another day at the office’.